Friday, September 29, 2023

 At The Corner of Quincy and West by Bob Kaufman

 The camera of my mind captured many fond memories near the corner of Quincy and West streets during the days and nights of my boyhood in the 1950’s and 60’s.
+The Kodak Brownie Camera mom and dad gave me for Christmas, not so many.
 Gordon Hardgrave’s house sat back from the intersection and slightly uphill, tucked in next to the alley to the north, and Roy and Teen Wright’s log-cabin-like house to the east.
 Across the street – on the west side of West Street – lived the Bedient family.
 Billy Bedient and I played together a lot during those days.
 It seems I might have worn out my welcome just a bit because Billy's parents, Bill and Emma, soon gave me the nickname “Nuisance”, by which I am still called by the surviving Bedients to this day … but that’s another story.

 Gordon Hardgrave at Home, circa 1958.